Robert Hermann Schomburgk: Diplomatic career

 In 1848, he was appointed British consul to the Dominican Republic.
 In 1850, he signed an advantageous commercial treaty for Great Britain and also secured a truce from Soulouque on behalf of the Dominican government.
 During the following years, he contributed valuable papers about the physical geography of the island to the journal of the Royal Geographical Society.
 For example, he became the first recorded person in history to climb Hispaniola's (and the entire Caribbean's) highest mountain, Pico Duarte, in 1851, naming it "Monte Tina" and almost measuring its height correctly at 3140 m.
 In 1857, he was promoted to the position of British Consul-General of Siam, where Britain exercised extraterritorial jurisdiction through consular courts over British subjects.
 In a letter to his cousin William, Schomburgk notes, "In order to get an insight into the English summary police court proceedings, I was, before I left London, obliged to attend police courts there for some time, also to acquaint myself with these proceedings by the study of books.
 Based in Bangkok, he also continued his geographical surveys.
 The letter gives a short account of his visit to the semi-independent kingdom of Chiang Mai in 1859–60, and thence by elephant across the mountain range to Moulmein on the Bay of Bengal, returning to Bangkok after a trip of 135 days and approximately 1000 English miles.

 Death

-He retired from the public service in 1864, hampered by health problems, and died in Schöneberg on 11 March 1865.
+He retired from the public service in 1864, hampered by health problems, and died in Schöneberg in Berlin on 11 March 1865.